-Furthermore, the generally accepted concept of the social security system includes not just an insurance payment of premiums into government funds (like in China), but also lump sum employer obligations.
+Furthermore, the social security system in India includes not just an insurance payment of premiums into government funds (like in China), but also lump sum employer obligations.

 Generally, India’s social security schemes cover the following types of social insurances:

 The applicability of mandatory contributions to social insurances is varied.
-Some of the social insurances require employer contributions from all companies, some from companies with ten or more employees, and some from companies with twenty or more employees.
+Some of the social insurances require employer contributions from all companies, some from companies with a minimum of ten or more employees, and some from companies with twenty or more employees.

 In this article, we’ll discuss each of these social insurances, along with their coverage, contribution rates, and the laws and regulations behind them.

 The Employees’ Provident Fund Organization, under the Ministry of Labor and Employment, ensures superannuation pension and family pension in case of death during service.
-Presently only about 35 million out of a labor force of 400 million have access to formal social security in the form of old-age income protection.
-Out of these 35 million, 26 million workers are members of the Employees’ Provident Fund Organization, which comprises private sector workers, civil servants, military personnel, and employees of State Public Sector Undertakings.
+Presently, only about 35 million out of a labor force of 400 million have access to formal social security in the form of old-age income protection in India.
+Out of these 35 million, 26 million workers are members of the Employees’ Provident Fund Organization, which comprises private sector workers, civil servants, military personnel, and employees of State Public Sector Undertakings (PSUs).

 The schemes under the Employees’ Provident Fund Organization apply to businesses with at least 20 employees.
-Contributions to the Employees’ Provident Fund Scheme are obligatory for both the employer and the employee when the employee is earning up to INR 15,000 (US$220) per month, and voluntary when the employee earns more than this amount.
-If the pay of any employee exceeds this amount, the contribution payable by the employer will be limited to the amount payable on the first INR 15,000 (US$220) only.
-Contributions should be made to the Employees’ Provident Fund Organization on an annual basis.
+Contributions to the Employees’ Provident Fund Scheme are obligatory for both the employer and the employee when the employee is earning up to Rs 15,000 (US$220) per month, and voluntary, when the employee earns more than this amount.
+If the pay of any employee exceeds this amount, the contribution payable by the employer will be limited to the amount payable on the first Rs 15,000 (US$220) only.

 The Employees’ Provident Fund Organization includes three schemes:

-Finally, the Employees’ Deposit Linked Insurance Scheme is contributed to by the employer (0.5 percent) only.
+Finally, the Employees’ Deposit Linked Insurance (EDLI) Scheme is contributed to by the employer (0.5 percent) only.